-Imagine a place of wide skies and open space, of solitude and tranquillity surrounded by nature.
+Imagine a place of wide skies and open spaces, of solitude and tranquillity surrounded by nature.
 This is precisely what you’ll find at the Kliphuis at Sneeuberg Nature Reserve near Nieu Bethesda.
-It’s like a Karoo tonic, a reminder of the simple joys of a life following the rhythms of nature.
+It’s like a refreshing Karoo tonic, a reminder of the simple joys of following the rhythms of nature.

 Here in the serene 15 000ha Sneeuberg Nature Reserve, about 35km from Nieu Betheda in the Great Karoo, the Sneeuberg and Renosterberg mountains surround you and the mountain air is refreshing.
 Revel in the stars at night, the changing light at dawn and dusk, the wide views and the unruffled tranquillity.
 It’s an idyllic place to get away from all your Big City cares to be enveloped by nature and stilled by the natural rhythms of each day.

 This Karoo nature reserve is the passion project of the late Charlotte Daneel and her partner Derk Blaisse, who bought the first farms that make up the reserve in 2004.
 Charlotte had loved the area since she visited as a child.
 Today, it comprises 15 000 hectares, all of it once farmland, but now left to regenerate.